yamadharma/blog/content/ru/post/2024/2024-12-05-read-it-later-wallabag.md

     ```js
     {
       "WallabagURL": "https://your.wallabag.tld",
-      "ClientId": "client ID generate in your profile on wallabag"
+      "ClientId": "client ID generate in your profile on wallabag",
-      "ClientSecret": "client secrete generate in your profile on wallabag"
+      "ClientSecret": "client secrete generate in your profile on wallabag",
       "UserName": "your username",
       "UserPassword": "your password"
     }